dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-swashbuckle.md

 In ASP.NET Core 2.2 or later, conventions can be used as an alternative to explicitly decorating individual actions with `[ProducesResponseType]`.
 For more information, see <xref:web-api/advanced/conventions>.

-In support of the `[ProducesResponseType]` decoration, the [Swashbuckle.AspNetCore.Annoations](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/blob/master/README.md#swashbuckleaspnetcoreannotations) package offers extensions to enable and enrich the response, schema, and parameter metadata.
+To support the `[ProducesResponseType]` decoration, the [Swashbuckle.AspNetCore.Annotations](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/blob/master/README.md#swashbuckleaspnetcoreannotations) package offers extensions to enable and enrich the response, schema, and parameter metadata.

 ::: moniker-end

 ### Customize the UI

-The stock UI is both functional and presentable.
+The default UI is both functional and presentable.
 However, API documentation pages should represent your brand or theme.
 Branding the Swashbuckle components requires adding the resources to serve static files and building the folder structure to host those files.

 If targeting .NET Framework or .NET Core 1.x, add the [Microsoft.AspNetCore.StaticFiles](https://www.nuget.org/packages/Microsoft.AspNetCore.StaticFiles) NuGet package to the project: